 The Performance Center setup wizard prompts you to install NV at the conclusion of the installation.
 If you did not install the NV components as part of the Performance Center installation, you can run the NV installations manually at any time.

 The installation files and guide are located in the <Performance Center installation directory>\Additional Components\Network Virtualization folder.

 This section describes notes and limitations for running Vusers with Network Virtualization.

-Network Virtualization is not supported when using elastic load generators.
+Network Virtualization is not supported when using elastic hosts.